mmbishop/gwt-test/README.md

 - [Scala](doc/scala-example.md)
 - [Kotlin](doc/kotlin-example.md)

+You can see more Java examples of unit tests that are written with gwt-test in the [unit test package](src/test/java/io/github/mmbishop/gwttest).

 Note: The JUnit and Hamcrest dependencies supporting the imports in the example are test-scoped in the gwt-test library, so you won't get them as transitive dependencies.
 They are not required (though JUnit will almost certainly be needed), but if you want those dependencies you will need to declare them in your project.
 Hamcrest is recommended as its matcher methods are very useful for writing assertions.